 Introduction to facial procedures, including client intake and assessment, skin analysis, clinical indications and contraindications, European facial instruction, product selections and recommendations.

-Survey of temporary hair removal, covering contraindications and methods of epilation, including mechanical advantage, safety and sanitation employed in the esthetics profession.
+Survey of temporary hair removal to include: contraindications, methods of epilation using multiple modalities including but not limited to hard wax, soft wax and sugaring.
+All related safety and sanitation employed in the esthetics profession.

 History of makeup application.
 Course includes color theory and basic makeup application techniques.